ahmedzbyr/taealam/terraform_examples/datastream_to_cloud_sql_mysql/README.md

     ]
 ```

 With these IPs, you can authorize connections to Datastream.
-Next, create a CloudSQL instance in the default (global) network, which facilitates setting up the Datastream connection.
+Next, create a CloudSQL instance in the default (global) network with public IP address, which facilitates setting up the Datastream connection.

 ### Setting up a CloudSQL MySQL Server Using Terraform